-An internal stimulus that causes the release of the hormone is blood pressure.
-The hypotension , or low blood pressure, is a major driving force for the release of vasopressin, a hormone which causes water retention in the kidneys.
+An internal stimulus that causes the release of the hormone in blood pressure.
+Hypotension, or low blood pressure, is a major driving force for releasing vasopressin, a hormone that causes water retention in the kidneys.
 This process also increases a person’s thirst.

-Through fluid retention or fluid intake, if an individual’s blood pressure returns to normal, the release of vasopressin decreases and the kidneys retain less fluid.
-The hypovolemia , or low levels of fluids in the body, can also act as a stimulus to cause this response.
+If an individual’s blood pressure returns to normal through fluid retention or intake, vasopressin release decreases, and the kidneys retain less fluid.
+Hypovolemia, or low levels of fluids in the body, can also act as a stimulus to cause this response.

 When the body finds an external stimulus that is potentially dangerous, epinephrine is released from the adrenal glands.

-Epinephrine causes physiological changes in the body, such as constriction of the blood vessels, dilation of the pupils, increased heart and respiratory rate, and glucose metabolism .
+Epinephrine causes physiological changes in the body, such as the constriction of the blood vessels, dilation of the pupils, increased heart and respiratory rate, and glucose metabolism.